-1. Be in accordance with a comprehensive masterplan and Design Code agreed by the local planning authority;

-- Deliver around 1,450 homes providing a range of dwelling types and sizes to deliver inclusive neighbourhoods and meet local needs, including a mix of high-quality family housing.
-It is estimated that around 500 of these homes will be delivered post 2037; - 3.
-Provide for affordable homes in line with local planning policy requirements; - 4.
-Deliver around 21,000 sqm employment floorspace extending the existing employment opportunities at Higginshaw Business Employment Area; - 5.
-Provide for appropriate access points to and from the site in liaison with the local highway authority.
+- Be in accordance with a comprehensive masterplan and Design Code design code as agreed by the local planning authority.
+This will include the need for an infrastructure phasing and delivery strategy in accordance with policy JP-D1; - 2.
+Deliver around 1,450 homes providing a range of dwelling types and sizes to deliver inclusive neighbourhoods and meet local needs, including a mix of high-quality family housing.
+This includes making provision for affordable homes in accordance with relevant local plan requirements and incorporating higher density apartments adjacent to the proposed Metrolink stop.
+It is estimated that around 500-376 of these homes will be delivered post 2037-2039; - 3.
+Provide for affordable homes in line with local planning policy requirements; - Deliver around 21,000 sqm of industrial and warehouse floorspace employment floorspace extending the existing employment opportunities at Higginshaw Business Employment Area; - 5.
 The main points of access to the site will be via Vulcan Street and the new connections to Shaw and Oldham via the Beal Valley allocation, linking to a new internal spine road that will be delivered as part of the comprehensive development of the site.
-The spine road will provide a link to the residential area to the east of the Metrolink line, through delivering an appropriate crossing; - 6.
-Take account of and deliver any other highway improvements that may be needed to minimise the impact of associated traffic on the local highway network and improve accessibility to the surrounding area, including off-site highway improvements, high-quality walking and cycling infrastructure and public transport facilities; - 7.
-Contribute towards the delivery of a new Metrolink stop and park and ride facility, along with the Beal Valley allocation, which in part will help to serve both allocations and improve their accessibility and connectivity; - Make provision for a local centre adjacent to the new Metrolink stop and new park and ride facility on the north western part of the site incorporating higher density apartments; - 9.
-Enhance pedestrian and cycling links to and from the site to the new Metrolink stop, the Beal Valley strategic allocation, bus network and surrounding area, to encourage sustainable modes of travel and maximise the sites accessibility.
-This should be delivered as part of a multi-functional green infrastructure network (incorporating the retention and enhancement of existing public rights of way) and high-quality landscaping within the site and
+The spine road will provide a link to the residential area to the east of the Metrolink line, through delivering an appropriate crossing; The main points of access will be from Ripponden Road to the east and Oldham Road via the proposed spine road to be constructed as part of the development of JPA12 Beal Valley allocation.
+The spine road from allocation JPA12 will be extended across the site, including the part to be retained in the Green Belt, to